23rd District PTA

 Completing the CT-TR-1 (If 990n/199n is Filed)

-Charitable Trust Registration Renewal: RRF-1
+Registration Renewal: RRF-1

-(Registry of Charitable Trusts) ONLINE OPTION
+(Registry of Charities and Fundraisers) ONLINE OPTION

-California State Attorney General/Registry of Charitable Trusts Q&A
+California State Attorney General/Registry of Charities and Fundraisers Q&A

 • What is my Charitable Trust number?